juliabandura/curriculum-vitae/README.md

-# curriculum-vitae
+# Julia Bandura Curriculum Vitae
-I am a 4th-year iSci student interested in the molecular mechanisms of neurotransmitter release at the presynaptic synapse.
+I am a fourth-year Integrated Science student at McMaster University interested in the presynaptic mechanisms of neurotransmitter release.